 In accounting for income taxes, we follow the guidance in ASC Topic 740 (Income Taxes) regarding the recognition and measurement of uncertain tax positions in our financial statements.
 Recognition involves a determination of whether it is more likely than not that a tax position will be sustained upon examination with the presumption that the tax position will be examined by the appropriate taxing authority having full knowledge of all relevant information.
 Our policy is to record interest and penalties associated with unrecognized tax benefits as additional income taxes in the statement of operations.
-As of December 31, 2015 and 2014, we did not have an accrual for uncertain tax positions.
+As of December 31, 2016 and 2015, we did not have an accrual for uncertain tax positions.

 We file U.S. income tax returns and multiple state and foreign income tax returns.
-With few exceptions, the U.S. and state income tax returns filed for the tax years ending on December 31, 2012 and thereafter are subject to examination by the relevant taxing authorities.
+With few exceptions, the U.S. and state income tax returns filed for the tax years ending on December 31, 2013 and thereafter are subject to examination by the relevant taxing authorities.
+During the first quarter of 2017, the U.S. taxing authority completed an examination of our federal income tax return for the year ended December 31, 2014 and there were no changes to the tax return as originally filed.